vivertido/TE-opencv-faces/README.md

 # TE-opencv-faces
 Team Edge facial recognition project using Open CV on the Raspberry Pi.
+Used in Code Next Team Edge Full Stack Web and Raspberry Pi course.

 This project is based on the Instructables tutorial by [Marcelo Rovai](https://www.instructables.com/Real-time-Face-Recognition-an-End-to-end-Project/) -
 [Real-Time Face Recognition: An End-to-End Project](https://www.instructables.com/Real-time-Face-Recognition-an-End-to-end-Project/)